experimental-software/workshop-materials-template/README.md

 #### Content syntax

-The presentations can be created using [Markdown](https://daringfireball.net/projects/markdown/) syntax.
+The tutorials can be created using [Markdown](https://daringfireball.net/projects/markdown/) syntax.

 #### Content syntax extensions